 - Reviews staffing, position descriptions and procedures and make recommendations for improvements.

-- Promotes fire safety through programming, inspections and scheduled fire drills.
+- Promotes fire safety through programs, inspections and scheduled fire drills.
 Work closely with Environmental Health and Safety Staff to maintain programmatic and facility-related safety standards.

-- Promotes a positive working relationship with maintenance, housekeeping, and physical plant staff assigned to the residence halls.
+- Promotes a positive working relationship with maintenance, custodial, and physical plant workers assigned to the hall/apartment area.

 - Works closely with central office staff on routine facility needs, special projects or problems.